 3. Salty Lemon Twist Essential Electrolytes (Explorado Market)

 Salty Lemon Twist is a great product made by a family-owned business in Colorado.
 The couple behind the supplement runs a brick-and-mortar health store called the Explorado Market.
-They also manufacture one of my favorite nut butters, called Fat Fit Go*.

 What I like about Salty Lemon Twist is that it contains relatively high amounts of electrolytes.
 That’s why it’s our product of choice for working out.
 Additionally, the supplement is absolutely delicious and I love the flavor combination of salt and lemon.
 It kind of reminds me of sipping on a margarita.